-Since last year's certification letter, the Colorado Water and Wastewater Facility Operators Certification Board ("Board") conducted one rulemaking hearing rulemaking hearing to adopt a minor revision to its "Water and Wastewater Facility Operators Certification Requirements," Regulation No. 100 (5 C.C.R.
+Since last year's certification letter, the Colorado Water and Wastewater Facility Operators Certification Board ("Board") conducted three rulemaking hearings to adopt minor revisions to its "Water and Wastewater Facility Operators Certification Requirements," Regulation No. 100 (5 C.C.R.
 1003-2).
-The sole purpose of the revision was to correct a technical deficiency associated with incorporating a document into the regulation by reference.
-The Board adopted the regulatory revision on November 26, 2019, and it became effective on January 31, 2020.
+The first revision was necessary to align the definitions of "domestic wastewater treatment facility" and "industrial wastewater treatment facility" with the newly amended statutory definitions.
+The second revision was made to provide greater flexibility to the provision governing certification requirements for applicants who hold operator certificates from other states (formerly known as "reciprocity").
+Finally, the third rulemaking hearing was held recently to delete obsolete language from the regulation.

-I hereby certify pursuant to my authority as Senior Assistant Attorney General and as counsel for the Board that this minor regulatory revision did not impact the State of Colorado's legal authority to fully implement and enforce the requirements of its operator certification program.
+I hereby certify pursuant to my authority as Senior Assistant Attorney General and as counsel for the Board that these minor statutory and regulatory revisions will not impact the State of Colorado's legal authority to fully implement and enforce the requirements of its operator certification program.